 - Operational efficiency: Higher planting density and labour optimization improve production efficiency.

-- Affordable entry into CEA: At around $2/sqft., high tunnels provide many benefits of controlled agriculture at a fraction of the cost of high-tech greenhouses.
+- Affordable entry into CEA: At around $2/sqft., high tunnels provide many benefits of controlled agriculture at a fraction of the high-tech commercial greenhouse cost.

 As weather unpredictability increases, high tunnels offer a cost-effective way for farmers to improve predictability and yields.